 Pump and water quality testing follows.

-Using a submersible test pump, the flow of water coming from the borehole is checked, in terms of the natural water level, quantity and re-charge rate of the borehole.
-This enables the correct sizing of your borehole pump for optimum efficiency.
+Using a submersible test pump, the flow of water coming is checked, in terms of the natural water level, quantity and re-charge rate of the borehole.
+This enables the correct sizing of your pump for optimum efficiency.

-It is very important that the quality of the water pumped out of your borehole is also tested.
-While borehole water is generally safe to drink, it can sometimes include dissolved minerals or impurities.
+It is very important that the water is also tested.
+While the water is generally safe to drink, it can sometimes include dissolved minerals or impurities.

-For borehole water testing, water samples are sent to a UKAS accredited laboratory to establish the exact content of your water.
+For water testing, samples are sent to a UKAS accredited laboratory to establish the exact content of your water.

-The borehole pump is critical to your water well’s performance.
-It’s what brings the water to the surface.
-It needs to be efficient, economical to run and reliable too.
+The pump is critical to your water well’s performance, it’s what brings the water to the surface.
+It needs to be efficient, economical to run, and reliable.

-As a specialist installer of domestic and commercial water boreholes, SafeLane sizes, designs and fits borehole pumps to suit all manner of different borehole applications.
+As a specialist installer of domestic and commercial water boreholes, SafeLane sizes, designs and fits pumps to suit all manner of water system applications.

 For the borehole itself, installation of the DAB, Grundfos or Lowara brands of water pumps is usually preferred.
 High quality and competitively priced, they range from standard 4in and 6in submersible stainless-steel pumps, to high powered circulation pumps and pressure sets.

-A submersible borehole pump is installed into your borehole within the pump chamber.
+A submersible well pump is installed into your water well within the pump chamber.

 An unobtrusive underground well chamber or well house is then installed above the borehole to protect the well head, pump controls and borehole water treatment equipment – this is a requirement of the private water supply regulations.